Kathleen A. Enerlich

 Prior to joining PerformCare New Jersey, Mr. Dominica served as Manager, Medical Economics supporting reporting for the Healthcare Effectiveness Data and Information Set (HEDIS®) at AmeriHealth Caritas.
 He managed a team of corporate data analysts responsible for programming, generating, and maintaining both production and ad hoc-based quantitative reporting.
 Mr. Dominica was responsible for aligning reporting strategies and synergies between health care quality measurement and revenue enhancement in 15 separate markets.
 In addition, he led corporate health care provider performance reporting efforts related to HEDIS and other standardized quality measurements.

 Mr. Dominica earned a Master of Business Administration degree in healthcare administration from the University of Delaware.
 He also earned a Bachelor of Arts in psychology and political science from the University of Delaware.
-Currently, Mr. Dominica serves as the President of the Saint Marks High School Alumni Association in Wilmington, Delaware.

 Read full bio about Lucas Dominica, M.B.A.

 Laura Johnson is the Director of Clinical Operations for PerformCare New Jersey.
 She is responsible for the effective implementation of all clinical and utilization management programs, including the development of clinical policies and procedures, ensuring regulatory guidelines and standards are met, and identifying opportunities for quality improvement for service delivery and outcomes.
 She supervises all non-medical clinical staff at PerformCare New Jersey.